dkreuer/monorepo.gitlab/README.md

 > This is an improvement of https://github.com/awesome-inc/monorepo.gitlab
 > **NOTE:** only enhanced .sh files , no Windows support yet, feel free to fork and improve them.

+> This is an improvement of https://github.com/mobicorp/monorepo.gitlab
+> **NOTE:** no structural changes only variable improvements

 Scripts helping towards [Monorepo](https://medium.com/@maoberlehner/monorepos-in-the-wild-33c6eb246cb9) with [GitLab CI](https://docs.gitlab.com/ee/ci/yaml/).